Jim Plunkett: Professional career

-Plunkett then joined the Oakland Raiders in 1978, serving in a reserve capacity over the next two years, throwing no passes in 1978 and just fifteen in 1979.
+Plunkett joined the Oakland Raiders in 1978, serving in a reserve capacity over the next two years, throwing no passes in 1978 and just fifteen in 1979.
 However, five weeks into the 1980 season, his career took a major turn when starting QB Dan Pastorini fractured his leg in a game against the Kansas City Chiefs.
 The 32-year-old Plunkett came off the bench to relieve Pastorini, throwing five interceptions in a 31–17 loss.
 The Raiders, however, believing that Marc Wilson did not have the experience they wanted, called on Plunkett to start for the remainder of the year.
 In his first game as a starter, he completed eleven of fourteen passes with a touchdown and no interceptions.
 Plunkett guided Oakland to nine victories in eleven games and a playoff berth as a wild card.
 Plunkett led the Raiders to four playoff victories, including the first-ever victory by a wild card team in the Super Bowl, defeating the Philadelphia Eagles 27–10 in Super Bowl XV.
 Throwing for 261 yards and three touchdowns, Plunkett was named the game's MVP; subsequently, Plunkett has the distinction of being the first minority to quarterback a team to a Super Bowl victory and the only Latino to be named Super Bowl MVP.
 In addition to this, he became the second of four players to win the Heisman Trophy and Super Bowl MVP, alongside Roger Staubach, Marcus Allen, and Desmond Howard.

 Later in his career, the Raiders moved to Los Angeles.
-After returning to the backup role in 1983, Plunkett again assumed starting duties, this time after an injury to Marc Wilson.
+After being benched early in the 1983 season, Plunkett again assumed starting duties, this time after an injury to Marc Wilson.
 The Raiders advanced to Super Bowl XVIII, where they defeated the Washington Redskins, 38–9.
 Plunkett completed 16 of 25 passes for 172 yards and a touchdown in the game.

-Plunkett spent most of the 1984–1986 seasons either injured or as a backup, and missed the entire 1987 season following rotator cuff surgery.
+In 1984, Plunkett began the season as the Raiders' starter, but he suffered abdominal and hip injuries in Week 6 which made Wilson the starter for the rest of the season.
+The more experienced Plunkett was named the starter for the playoffs, but the Raiders lost to the Seattle Seahawks in the wild card game.
+In 1985, Plunkett was again injured, this time with a separated shoulder in Week 3.
+In 1986, he rotated with Wilson as the starter, and then missed the entire 1987 season following rotator cuff surgery.
 He retired during the 1988 pre-season as the fourth-leading passer in Raiders history.
 He holds the Raider record, and is tied for the league record, for the longest career pass, which occurred during a 99-yard pass play against the Washington Redskins on October 2, 1983.
 He retired as the only NFL quarterback to win two Super Bowls with the same franchise in different cities, winning his first while the Raiders were in Oakland and his second while they were in Los Angeles.